Non-Parametric Approximations for Anisotropy Estimation in Two-dimensional Differentiable Gaussian Random Fields: Non-parametric JPDF and Probability Region

-Since $\CQQ^{(0)}$ does not account for the impact of correlations, we expect that it will lead to a joint PDF with higher uncertainty, and hence wider confidence regions, than the true PDF.
-We confirmed this hypothesis by means of numerical simulations (see Section~\ref{ssec:simulations-A}).
-In addition, $\CQQ^{(0)}$, as evidenced in~\eqref{eq:Cijkl}, has an $1/N$ scaling prefactor in contrast with $1/N^2$ for the truncated terms.
-To accommodate this sample-size dependence, the scaling relations~\eqref{eq:triv-pdf-scaled-coefs} are accordingly modified below.
+We expect that $\CQQ^{(0)}$ will lead to a joint PDF with higher uncertainty, and hence more spread out than the true PDF, because it does not incorporate spatial correlations.
+We validated this intuitive argument by means of numerical simulations (see Section~\ref{ssec:simulations-B}).